PubChatOfficial/pubchat-supplementary-materials/README.md

 This repository contains the supplementary materials for the manuscript:

-**Development and Benchmark Validation of PubChat, a PubMed-Grounded AI Framework for Multilingual Biomedical Literature Retrieval**
+**Development and Benchmark Validation of PubChat for PubMed-Grounded Multilingual Biomedical Literature Retrieval**

 ---